Knowing how to survive hurricanes is really important.

 A hurricane is a huge, rotating storm of hatred with winds of up to 155 miles per hour!
-That’s fast enough to tear the roof off your house and send it flying up your booteus maximus.
+That’s fast enough to tear the roof off your house and flip your RV like a tortilla.

 Typically about 300 miles wide, they can cause billions of dollars worth of damage!

 Words of Wisdom